Call-for-Code-for-Racial-Justice/Five-Fifths-Voter/README.md

 # Suggestions

-See the [issues list](https://github.com/embrace-call-for-code/embrace-the-vote/issues) for a full list of issues in the **five/fifths voter** project.
+See the [issues list](https://github.com/embrace-call-for-code/embrace-the-vote/issues) for a full list of issues in the **Five Fifths Voter** project.
 Issues marked as ["top priority"](https://github.com/embrace-call-for-code/embrace-the-vote/issues?q=is%3Aissue+is%3Aopen+label%3A%22top+priority%22) must be considered first.

 # Solution fortification